 The Effects of Cystic Fibrosis (CF)

-FEV1 is forced expiratory volume in 1 second.
-It is measured using a spirometer.
-Often, a person's FEV1 is compared with others of a similar age, sex, and height.
-This can be referred to as percent predicted FEV1 or ppFEV1.
+FEV1, or forced expiratory volume in 1 second, is a test that measures lung function using a spirometer.
+Often, a person’s FEV1 is compared with others of a similar age, sex, and height.
+This can be referred to as percent predicted FEV1, or ppFEV1.

-- On average, lung function (FEV1) for a person with CF declines 1 to 3 percentage points each year
+- On average, lung function in a person with CF (measured by the FEV1 test) declines 1 to 3 percentage points each year

 - Damage to the airways in the lungs may occur before a loss of lung function is even detected with an FEV1 test

 - Younger people with CF generally have greater lung function than older people with CF

 Pulmonary exacerbations are periods when CF symptoms get worse and require medical attention, including the use of an antibiotic.
 They may be a result of infections.
 During a pulmonary exacerbation, CF respiratory symptoms such as coughing and the amount of mucus in the lungs may increase.
 A person may also lose weight during a pulmonary exacerbation.

 - Lung function may decline faster in people who have more frequent pulmonary exacerbations